kubermatic/kubermatic/docs/proposals/kubelb.md

 ## Non-Goals

-* Implementation of service type LoadBalancer like [MetalLB](https://metallb.universe.tf/)
+* Implementation of service type LoadBalancer for single cluster

 * ECMP and BGP